 This perception of EDM claims as "intrinsic" efficiency justifications has been heavily criticized.
-For instance, Salop (2018) argues that such claims do not deserve to be silver bullets in vertical merger cases and advocates for more stringent policy intervention.38 Slade and Kwoka Jr (2020) regret that "policy analysis has continued to treat the claimed benefits from EDM relatively uncritically, too often automatically crediting vertical mergers with the cost saving benefits predicted by the classic economic model."
+For instance, Salop (2018) argues that such claims do not deserve to be silver bullets in vertical merger cases and advocates for more stringent policy intervention.
+Slade and Kwoka Jr (2020) regret that "policy analysis has continued to treat the claimed benefits from EDM relatively uncritically, too often automatically crediting vertical mergers with the cost saving benefits predicted by the classic economic model."
 In particular, they stress that EDM claims implicitly assume that the alleged cost savings require vertical integration for their realization, i.e., that the cost savings should be merger-specific.

 The paper contributes to the debate by spelling out a theoretical rationale for merger-specific EDM.
 In our setting with asymmetric information about suppliers' costs, nonlinear pricing does not suffice to eliminate DM under vertical separation.
+Two-part tariffs are observed in equilibrium but the unit price is higher than the selected supplier's marginal cost.
 Our results also highlight the role of bargaining in the severity of the DM phenomenon.
-In the Comcast - NBCU merger, the DoJ concluded that "much, if not all, of any potential double marginalization is reduced, if not completely eliminated, through the course of contract negotiations."39 We find that, ceteribus paribus, more balanced bargaining at the production stage (i.e., when deciding price and quantities) is associated with less severe DM.
+In the Comcast - NBCU merger, the DoJ concluded that "much, if not all, of any potential double marginalization is reduced, if not completely eliminated, through the course of contract negotiations."
+We find that, ceteris paribus, more balanced bargaining at the production stage (i.e., when deciding price and quantities) is associated with less severe DM.
 With vertical integration, only the joint profit of the buyer and the integrated supplier matter, hence the merger eliminates DM: in that sense, EDM is merger specific.